The Token Economy

 10K-token system prompt on Claude Opus 4.6 ($5/MTok input).
 Cache breaks even after just 1 read.

-For developers building agentic systems — where the same system prompt, tool definitions, and accumulated context get sent dozens or hundreds of times — caching is the difference between a viable product and a bankruptcy filing.
+For developers building agentic systems (where the same system prompt, tool definitions, and accumulated context get sent dozens or hundreds of times), the economics without caching don’t work at any meaningful scale.

 The Hidden Line Item: Reasoning Tokens